prenderj/variant_tutorial/README.md

 To load them type:
 ```
 module load plink/1.9
-module load R/3.3.2
+module load R/3.3.3
 ```
 ##11.
 Converting VCF to plinks binary format
 Although PLINK can read VCF files, downstream analyses will be quicker if we first convert the data to plink's binary file format.
 For this tutorial we will also restrict the analysis to just British and Kenyan (Luhya in Webuye) individuals in this cohort and variants with a minor allele frequency of at least 5%.
 We also exclude genotypes with a quality score less than 40 to make sure low quality genotypes do not affect our analyses.
 ```
 plink --biallelic-only strict --vcf-min-gq 40 --pheno 1kg.ped --mpheno 4 --vcf ALL.chr22.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes.vcf.gz --keep GBR_LWK_ids.txt --maf 0.05 --make-bed --out plinkFormatted --update-sex 1kg.ped 3
 ```
-PLINK requires a ped file containing each samples phenotype individual.
+PLINK requires a ped file containing each samples phenotype.
 Have a look at the 1kg.ped file.
 The first two columns are the family and individual ids.
 As these individuals are all unrelated we just use their individual id as their family id.
 To specify the individuals to keep we just provide a list of ids in the GBR_LWK_ids.txt file.

 ##12.
 Summary statistics with PLINK